mobile marketing strategy

 The budget is another one-man job.
 It is important to take into consideration the maximum budget allocated for internal resources, external resources, professional services, advertising, and link building.

-First and foremost, you need to have a look over the SMART objectives.
-You did put a deadline on your goals, so once you meet the due date, see in what proportion you reached the targets.
+First and foremost, you need to review the SMART objectives.
+You set a deadline for your goals, so once you meet the due date, see in what proportion you reached the targets.

 1. Grow the number of mobile website users by 60% in the next 3 months.

 At the end of the said 3 months, you will check if the number of website mobile users grew by 60%.
 If it did, congratulations.
 If it didn’t, you underachieved.
-If it grew over 60% to 100%, even more, you did great.
+If it grew from over 60% to 100% or even more, you did great.

 2. Acquire 10,000 new accounts through the mobile website in the next 3 months.